 A workplace policy should state its purpose and define key terms to avoid any ambiguity if a breach is made.
-It should use clear, easy-to-understand language that is free from jargon.
+The document should use clear, easy-to-understand language that is free from jargon.

-It should make clear who the policy applies to, what is acceptable and what is unacceptable under the policy and the consequences of non-compliance.
-It should also include a mechanism for reporting issues, and it must also comply with the National Employment Standards and other relevant employment legislation.
+The policy should make clear who it applies to, what is acceptable and what is unacceptable.
+Also included should be consequences of non-compliance.
+It should additionally include a mechanism for reporting issues, and comply with the National Employment Standards and other relevant employment legislation.

 It’s not enough to write a workplace policy and file it under ‘done’.
 A workplace policy requires proper implementation to be effective, which means making sure staff are aware of the policy and its implications.
 Training in workplace policies should be a mandatory part of the on-boarding process, and copies of the policies should be stored in easy-to-find locations.

 Employment Hero’s HR Compliance white paper sets out a simple five-step policy checklist for employers:

 - Clearly explain the conduct expected of employees, and the consequences of breaching policies.

 - Ensure all employees have easy access to your workplace policies.